theodelrieu/playground/docs/docs/usage/intermediate.md

 Both model the [`IterableTransformedInputAdapter`]() concept and thus share a common API:

 1. `begin`/`end` member functions, each returning an [`InputIterator`]().
-2. `write` member function, returning the number of characters written.
+2. `read` member function, returning the number of characters read.

 To create them, use the codecs' `make_encoder`/`make_decoder` static member functions: